 Giovanna (Brusatin) Nagao and Jack Nagao, both graduates of the Faculty of Pharmacy at the University of Toronto, established this entrance bursary to assist full-time undergraduate students from Ontario.
-The Brusatin and Nagao Bursary is awarded to a student entering Year 1 of the undergraduate pharmacy program who has not completed a prior degree upon admission.
+The Brusatin and Nagao Bursary is awarded to one or more students entering Year 1 of the undergraduate pharmacy program who have not completed a prior degree upon admission.